thuannguyen88/thuannguyen88/README.md

 ## 🧑🏻‍💻☕️ What I'm Working On

 Current building an ecommerce web application that allow users to purchase ready made meal plans.
 Using React for frontend, firebase for authentication and firestore for database.
-Most challenging feature to implement so far was the checkout feature that automatically updates the cart total based on what products users added to the cart,
+Most challenging feature to implement so far was the checkout feature that automatically updates the cart total based on what products users add to the cart.
+Source code for the project can be viewed [here](https://github.com/thuannguyen88/lazy-kitchen-ecommerce)

 Also working on a flashcard application that utilises spaced repetition to help users learn more effectively.